Eastside Junior-Senior High School

-Eastside Junior-Senior High School is a public secondary school located in Butler, Indiana.
-The school serves students in grades 7 to 12 for the DeKalb County Eastern Community School District.
+Eastside Junior-Senior High School is a public secondary school located in Butler, Indiana, United States.
+The school serves students in grades 7 through 12 for the DeKalb County Eastern Community School District.

 Athletics

-Eastside is in the Northeast Corner Conference, and is a 2A school.
-The teams are called the Blazers and the school colors are kelly green and white.
+Eastside is in the Northeast Corner Conference and is a 2A school.
+The teams are called the Blazers, and the school colors are kelly green and white.
 The following IHSAA sports are offered at Eastside: